Chapter OneThe House Used Otherwise

 “No,” she said.
 “You asked to be proven.”

-I frowned.
 “I asked to be married.”

 “Aye.”

 She looked toward the house, then back.
-“I will not prove you, Moffet Beard.”
-I did not know what to do with that.
+“I will not prove you, Moffett Beard.”

 “If you need proving, you had better not bring that need to me.”